Distributed file system for cloud: Description

-Google, one of the biggest internet companies, has created its own distributed file system, named Google File System (GFS), to meet the rapidly growing demands of Google's data processing needs, and it is used for all cloud services.
-GFS is a scalable distributed file system for data-intensive applications.
-It provides fault-tolerant, high-performance data storage a large number of clients accessing it simultaneously.
+In 2003, Google introduced its own distributed file system, named Google File System (GFS), to meet the rapidly growing demands of Google's data processing needs.
+While GFS laid the foundation for the company's early storage infrastructure, Google has since evolved its architecture, replacing GFS with its next-generation system, Colossus, to power its current suite of cloud.
+GFS is a scalable distributed file system for data-intensive applications, and provides fault-tolerant, high-performance data storage a large number of clients accessing it simultaneously.

 GFS uses MapReduce, which allows users to create programs and run them on multiple machines without thinking about parallelization and load-balancing issues.
 GFS architecture is based on having a single master server for multiple chunkservers and multiple clients.

 The master server running in dedicated node is responsible for coordinating storage resources and managing files's metadata (the equivalent of, for example, inodes in classical file systems).

 Each file is split into multiple chunks of 64 megabytes.
 Each chunk is stored in a chunk server.
 A chunk is identified by a chunk handle, which is a globally unique 64-bit number that is assigned by the master when the chunk is first created.

 The master maintains all of the files's metadata, including file names, directories, and the mapping of files to the list of chunks that contain each file's data.
 The metadata is kept in the master server's main memory, along with the mapping of files to chunks.
 Updates to this data are logged to an operation log on disk.
 This operation log is replicated onto remote machines.
 When the log becomes too large, a checkpoint is made and the main-memory data is stored in a B-tree structure to facilitate mapping back into the main memory.